Tyler Stephenson Player Props: Reds vs. Dodgers

-Tyler Stephenson -- with a slugging percentage of .417 in his past 10 games, including four extra-base hits -- will be in action for the Cincinnati Reds versus the Los Angeles Dodgers, with Noah Syndergaard on the hill, on June 7 at 7:10 PM ET.
+On Thursday, Tyler Stephenson (hitting .200 in his past 10 games) and the Cincinnati Reds face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 12:35 PM ET.

-He had three hits (going 3-for-5 with two RBI) in his most recent game against the Dodgers.
+He racked up three hits (going 3-for-5 with two RBI) in his last game against the Dodgers.

 Tyler Stephenson Game Info & Props vs. the Dodgers